Horikita2023/EMSC-4033-project/README.md

 ### Instructions

 This project is to apply USGS earthquake data to Australia.
 In this project, it shows earthquake points in different megnitude and reach their information directly in a simple area sort program, and user can get the updated information of the nearest earthquake by themselves.
+The main introduction is in the `project` folder's `ProjectReport` file, you can find step by step instruction and the dependencies needed for this program.

+### The main functions of this program

+The first part is calculator to find how many earthquakes during the time user choose in Australia.

+The second part earthquake points will be ploted onto the map.

+The third part user can choose a state and get the point map of this state.

+The fourth part user can get the detail information of the earthquakes in this state.

+The final part user can input the coordinate they are and get the nearest earthquake's information.

 ### code folder